sahasud1/sahasud1.github.io/content/home/about.md

 # Biography

-Sudipta Saha is a PhD student in Biostatistics at the University of Toronto.
+Sudipta Saha is a PhD candidate in Biostatistics at the University of Toronto.
 His research interests include causal inference, survival analysis and predictive modeling.
 He also works as a research assistant in the breast cancer research unit at the Princies Margaret Hospital (PMH), where he works with researchers to identify risk factors for breast cancer.